fluxtransistor/SoundSaga/README.md

 ## Current state

-Currently, the app does not produce any output; the API connection is being worked on.
+Currently, the app does connects to the Discogs API on button press, fetches information on a track, and shows the album art and title.

+This shows that the API connection works.
+However, the UI has yet to be added.